rohegde7/Moengage-Android-NewsApp/README.md

 # Engage News App

+### Features:
+* Downloading the news from the API given
+* Option to save the articles to view offline

 ### Tech and Architecture:
 * This application takes advantage of MVVM architecture
 * Activity, ViewModel, Repository, LiveData, ObservableFields, DataBinding are the basic building blocks of this architecture